RISIS aims at opening to European researchers 13 specific datasets covering 5 themes:

 - ERA dynamics with one dataset that proposes an in-depth characterisation of research projects supported by the FP (since their origin, EUPRO); a newly established analysis of complementary trans-border funding programmes between member states (JOREP); and exemplary analyses of new dominant sciences and technologies (nanotechnology dataset);

-- Firm innovation dynamics through 3 datasets covering: the globalisation of large firms, CIB, which complements the IPTS scoreboard; European start-up firms, VICO, and European mid-size fast growing firms (under development);
+- Firm innovation dynamics through 3 datasets covering: the globalisation of large firms, CIB, which complements the IPTS scoreboard; European start-up firms, VICO, and European mid-size fast growing firms (under development).
+These will be also integrated through the establishment of a common register of firms (FirmReg) that will be available in 2018;

-- Public sector research in Europe with three datasets on European Universities (ETER) and on European public research organisation (under development) and on their academic performance (Leiden ranking);
+- Public sector research in Europe with three datasets on European Higher Education Institutions (RISIS-ETER) and on European public research organisation (under development) and on their academic performance (Leiden ranking).
+A key tool for the analysis of public sector research is also represented by register of public sector research and higher education organisations that is accessible on-line (OrgReg),

 - Research careers with access to the European mobility survey (MORE) and the German panel on doctoral students and their careers (early career facility) and, at a later stage, with access to a platform and/or dataset integrating multiple national sources (under development);